Add ISP Support to Your Skill Code

 Build the intent

-The following JSON is an example of how you could model custom intents to support a user request to buy a product by name, or to find products to buy.
+The following JSON is an example of how you could model custom intents to support a customer request to buy a product by name, or to find products to buy.

 Example